CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 {{%/notice%}}

-- For Broadcom switches, Cumulus Linux supports a maximum of two SPAN destinations.
 - For Mellanox Spectrum switches, Cumulus Linux supports only a single SPAN destination in atomic mode or three SPAN destinations in non-atomic mode.
-- To configure SPAN or ERSPAN on a Tomahawk or Trident3 switch, you must enable {{<link url="Netfilter-ACLs#nonatomic-update-mode-and-atomic-update-mode" text="non-atomic update  mode">}}.
 - Mellanox Spectrum switches reject SPAN ACL rules for an output interface that is a subinterface.
 - Multiple rules (SPAN sources) can point to the same SPAN destination, but a given SPAN source *cannot* specify two SPAN destinations.